Financial Aid for Professional Pharmacy Program Students

 Students in the School of Pharmacy are eligible for various forms of financial aid that are available to all University of Mississippi students.
 School of Pharmacy students are urged to consult the UM Financial Aid website for information regarding these various sources.

 In addition, the School of Pharmacy provides financial aid in the form of scholarships and loans.
-In addition to loans available from school resources, loans for pharmacy students are also available from the National Community Pharmacists Association (restricted to student members), the American Pharmaceutical Association, and the Mississippi Pharmacists Association and the Health Professions Student Loan.
+In addition to loans available from school resources, loans for pharmacy students are also available from the National Community Pharmacists Association (restricted to student members), the American Pharmaceutical Association, the Mississippi Pharmacists Association and the Health Professions Student Loan.

 The majority of school scholarship dollars are used to reward B.S. in Pharmaceutical Sciences and Doctor of Pharmacy students for academic performance on required school courses.
 Eligibility for these scholarships is determined following completion of each academic year.
 These scholarships are basically entitlement scholarships, and one does not need to make formal application for these funds.
-Eligibility (EE1-EE3 and PY1-PY4 students) for reward based scholarships is dependent on a minimum GPA of 3.50 on the required courses taken in the year preceding the awarding of such scholarships.
+Eligibility (EE1-EE3 and P1-PY4 students) for reward based scholarships is dependent on a minimum GPA of 3.50 on the required courses taken in the year preceding the awarding of such scholarships.
 For rising PY4 students, the criterion is a 3.25 GPA.
-Such scholarships are available to Early-Entry students beginning in their second year and for Regular-Entry students after completion of the PY1 year.
-The amount of the scholarship would vary from an initial award of $500/semester to $1,000/semester.
+Such scholarships are available to Early Entry students beginning in their second year and for Regular Entry students after completion of the P1 year.
+The amount of the scholarship would vary from an initial award of $1,000/semester.
 This amount may increase for each successive year that a student maintains a 3.50 GPA (3.25 for PY4 students) on required courses, with a maximum increase of $250 per year.
-For example, in years of maximum funding, if a student maintains this GPA for a second successive year, the award would be increased to $625/semester, a third year $750/semester, a fourth year $875/semester and $1,000/semester for those students who achieve this GPA in their EE1 year and maintain such an average through their PY3 year.
-If a student fails to maintain the GPA required for the award and then after an additional year retains the necessary GPA, the student would again receive a scholarship in the amount of $500 for both the fall and spring semesters.
-Pending the availability of funds, additional scholarships ($250/year) will be awarded to students who obtained a 4.0 GPA on required courses during the previous academic year.
-In the unlikely event that the amount of scholarship funds available to the school for distribution is less than the amount necessary as determined by these policies, each scholarship awarded will be reduced by the same dollar amount in order to accommodate the deficiency.
-Continuation of scholarship support in subsequent years is dependent on the availability of funds, exhibition of professional behavior and civility, and the achievement of the appropriate level of academic performance.
+For example, in years of maximum funding, if a student maintains a 3.50 GPA for a second successive year, the award would be increased to $1,250, a third year $1,500, a fourth year $1,750, a fifth year $2,000, and a sixth year $2,250.
+If a student fails to maintain the required GPA for the award in a particular year, but achieves the GPA in a subsequent year, the student will receive a maximum scholarship of $1,000/year for each subsequent year that the required GPA is achieved.
+All scholarship amounts are contingent on the availability of funds, exhibition of professional behavior, and the achievement of appropriate level of academic performance.
 In the event that scholarship funds are limited, each scholarship awarded will be reduced by the same percentage.